Fil/pangea/src/experiments/eurostat.md

 - `WHERE geo='TOTAL'` (or some other filter) when you don’t need all the modalities in all the dimensions;
 - `ORDER BY 2, 3, 4, 5…` where the ranks correspond to the columns that have the smallest number of distinct values.
 (You can evaluate these with queries such as `SELECT COUNT(DISTINCT "geo") FROM table`.)

-We have seen some files with 6+ million rows compressed to just 1MB—less than 2 bits per row!
+Using this approach we have seen some files with 6+ million rows compressed to just 1MB—less than 2 bits per row!

 </div>